Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

 Sell to another cash home buyer

 Offers can vary a lot from one cash buyer to another.
-This is why you should shop around and why Clever Offers is the best choice in most cases.
+This is why it's important to shop around.

 List on the MLS and use a cash offer as backup